nargesbh/house-price-prediction/README.md

 ## Introduction

 The goal of this project is to predict house prices based on various features such as the type of zoning, lot area, sale condition, and more.
-We employ a variety of machine learning models, including linear regression, polynomial linear regression, decision trees, random forests, and neural networks, to find the best predictive model.
+I employ a variety of machine learning models, including linear regression, polynomial linear regression, decision trees, random forests, and neural networks, to find the best predictive model.

 ## Getting Started